Social CRM

 Here are some possible considerations:

-1. Users may hew to only one account because of the cost.
-Or they may abandon social media sites altogether unless they have a business or an overriding urge to pay for them.
+1. Users may limit themselves to one account because of the cost.
+They may also abandon social media sites altogether unless they have a business or an overriding urge to pay for them.
 I, for one, wouldn’t bother, frankly — and if my employers wanted me to, they would have to cover the cost.

 The current argument for being able to sell that information is that it pays for the service.
 Well, if you charge for the service, you shouldn’t double dip.